Differential K-theory and localization formula for $\eta$-invariants: Introduction

 {\bf Acknowledgments}.
 We would like to thank Professors Jean-Michel Bismut and Weiping Zhang for helpful discussions.
-B.\ L.\ partially supported by the China Postdoctoral Science Foundation No.2017M621404 and Shanghai Key Laboratory of Pure Mathematics and Mathematical Practice.
-X.\ M.\ partially supported by NNSFC No.11528103, ANR-14-CE25-0012-01, and funded through the Institutional Strategy of the University of Cologne within the German Excellence Initiative.
+We are especially grateful to the referees for their very helpful comments and suggestions.
+We are also indebted to George Marinescu for his critical comments.
+B.\ L.\ is partially supported by NNSFC No.11931997, No.11971168 and Science and Technology Commission of Shanghai Municipality (STCSM), grant No.18dz2271000.
+X.\ M.\ is partially supported by NNSFC No.11528103, No.11829102, ANR-14-CE25-0012-01, and funded through the Institutional Strategy of the University of Cologne within the German Excellence Initiative.